 The sales of a firm in a particular year can be decomposed into two parts: sales to other firms as intermediate output ("intermediate demand" in the terminology of input-output analysis) and sales to non-firm sectors, including consumers, the public sector, and foreign buyers ("final demand").
 The intermediate demand component of a firm's sales can be further decomposed into two determinants: the number of customer links and the average size of customer links (in terms of sales).
 In the terminology of economics, the number of customer links is the extensive margin, while the average size of customer links is the intensive margin.
 An important question to be asked is which of the two margins accounts for differences in the intermediate demand component of firm sales.

-In the context of international trade, this issue has been addressed by a number of studies including [26, 27], some of which show the relative importance of the extensive margin [27].
-In the context of firm dynamics, some studies argue that the number of customer links plays a dominant role in explaining differences in firm sales [14], while certain anecdotal evidence suggests that having links of a larger size, which may reflect closer and longer-lasting ties with a particular partner, makes it possible for firms to achieve higher sales.
+In the context of international trade, this issue has been addressed by a number of studies including [31,32], some of which show the relative importance of the extensive margin [32].
+In the context of firm dynamics, some studies argue that the number of customer links plays a dominant role in explaining differences in firm sales [15], while certain anecdotal evidence suggests that having links of a larger size, which may reflect closer and longer-lasting ties with a particular partner, makes it possible for firms to achieve higher sales.

 However, to the best of our knowledge, researchers have access neither to information that makes it possible to decompose firm sales into final and intermediate demand nor to information on the size of customer links.
 Our dataset does not contain that kind of information either.
 However, we are still able to investigate how the number of customers for a firm is related to the sales of the firm.
-To this end, Figure 7 shows the relationship between the two, depicting the number of a firm's customers on the horizontal axis and the firm's sales on the vertical axis.
-More specifically, we define 14 bins of the same size in logarithm for the number of customer links and show various percentiles of the sales distribution for firms belonging to each bin, namely the 25th (×), 50th (o), 90th ( $\triangle$ ), 99th ( $\square$ ), and 99.9th ( $\lozenge$ ) percentiles.
+To this end, Figure 8 shows the relationship between the two, depicting the number of a firm's customers on the horizontal axis and the firm's sales on the vertical axis.
+More specifically, we define 14 bins of the sales distribution for firms belonging to each bin, namely the 25th (×), 50th ( $\circ$ ), 90th ( $\blacktriangle$ ), 99th ( $\Box$ ), and 99.9th ( $\blacklozenge$ ) percentiles.
 As can be clearly seen in the figure, sales are positively correlated with the number of customer links.
-Moreover, a simple regression indicates that the median of the sales distribution in logarithm, denoted by m, depends on the number of number of customer links.
+Moreover, a simple regression indicates that the median of the sales distribution in logarithm, denoted by m, depends on the number of customer links.
 Specifically, the relationship can be expressed as follows:

-$$m \propto \frac{1}{2} \ln N^C \tag{7}$$
+$$m \propto \frac{1}{2} \ln N^C \tag{10}$$

-Note that a similar linear relationship holds for the other percentiles, especially for the upper tail part, which is consistent with the results reported in the previous studies including [14,29].
+Note that a similar linear relationship holds for the other percentiles, especially for the upper tail part, which is consistent with the results reported in the previous studies including [15, 34].
 Eq.
-(7) implies that the variance in the log of sales is related to about 25 percent of the variance in the log of the number of customer links, suggesting that the extensive margin is relatively important.
+(10) implies that the variance in the log of sales is related to about 25 percent of the variance in the log of the number of customer links, suggesting that the extensive margin is relatively important.
 At the same time, however, Eq.
-(7) also indicates that a 10 percent increase in the number of customer links raises firms' sales only by 5 percent, implying that other determinants of firms' sales that are not controlled for in the regression may be inversely correlated with the number of customer links.
+(10) also indicates that a 10 percent increase in the number of customer links raises firms' sales only by 5 percent, implying that other determinants of firms' sales that are not controlled for in the regression may be inversely correlated with the number of customer links.
 For example, the size of customer links may be negatively correlated with the number of customer links of a smaller size.
-Alternatively, firms with a larger customer base may have customer links of a smaller size.
-Alternatively, firms with a larger customer base may be located more upstream in customer-suppliers chains, so that they may have less opportunity to sell their products to consumers, etc., as final output.
+Alternatively, firms with a larger customer base may have customer links of a smaller stocomer-suppliers chains, so that they may have less opportunity to sell their products to consumers, etc., as final output.

-5.2 Can customer-supplier links predict firm growth correlations?
+6.2 Can customer-supplier links predict firm growth correlations?